rsdoiel/antenna/planet.md

 ---

-## Govt bid to up size of garden cabins a 'half-baked plan'
+## Govt backs cabin plan Soc Dems call 'half-baked'

 date: 2025-07-28, from: RTÉ News

-The Social Democrats have criticised Government plans to increase the allowance for cabins or garden homes up to a size of 45 square metres as a "half-baked plan" to move people into "glorified garden sheds".
+The Social Democrats has criticised Government plans to increase the allowance for cabins or garden homes up to a size of 45 sq.m as a "half-baked plan" to move people into "glorified garden sheds".

 <br>